 Recipe for Satay Chicken

-This recipe is a simple Thai Satay version in which I add a spoonful of Thai red curry paste to spice up the peanut sauce a little more.
+This is a simple recipe for Thai Satay.
+In this recipe, I add a spoonful of Thai red curry paste to spice up the peanut sauce a little more.
 Thai food is known for being spicy, and we love a bit of a kick!

 Having lived in Holland for many years one gets used to eating what they call ‘Pindasaus’ or ‘Saté sauce’.
 This delicious peanut sauce is something that originates in the Far East and is ubiquitous at almost every Dutch BBQ I have ever been to.